Agraphie/kaschber/README.md

 If you have a custom index.html, you will have to copy the index.html from the Git repository and add your changes manually.

 ## Customisation
-You can specifiy these customisation options in your `_config.yml`
+You can specifiy these customisation options in your `_config.yml` for site-wide options

 | Config                  | Default           | Options                           |
 |-------------------------|-------------------|-----------------------------------|